 Rev. James Brumm came in 1987.
 The SR Food Bank was relocated to our church housed at 36 Thomas St. and we rented out our church basement to a day care facility.
 We also became a part of the SR. Council of Congregations involving us in a Thanksgiving Service.

 Due to finances we could no longer support a full time minister.
 Rev. Brumm resigned in 1992.
 In 1993 since we did not have a minister we came under the supervision of the Classis of New Brunswick and we were assigned a supervisor to oversee our Church.
 That supervisor was Don Stager.
-Soon thereafter we contracted with Don to become our “minister under contract”, a position he still holds today.
+Soon thereafter we contracted with Don to become our "minister under contract".
 Prior to coming to S. River, Don served as a minister of the Finderne Reformed Church (North Brunswick) and as chaplain at United Campus Ministry at Rutgers.
 Don graduated from Rutgers U and the NB Seminary.
 A few years ago he earned his doctorate degree in social work.

 Needing income we began to rent out our houses.
 At one time all 3 houses were rented to Franciscan nuns.
 This rental income allowed us to make extensive repairs to all of our buildings as well as improvements – the stained glass windows and the cross, which hangs in our chancel.

 In 1995, with 4 young children and dedicated parents, a Sunday School program was reborn.
 This year two of those 4 original children were confirmed.
 Back are children’s day plays, family fun nights, youth groups being established.
 Vacation Bible School is a great success.
 Last year we had over 80 young children participate in vacation bible school, children from all denominations and races.
 A HS graduation scholarship fund began.